SongNotes Volumes 1-3

 The Prologue begins with a twelve-note ostinato, wandering yet never arriving, which accompanies Penelope as she introduces herself and describes her situation.
 This figure will return later in the cycle.
 The weaving section owes much to Schubert.

+In Penelope’s Lament, the protagonist sings the blues.
+The suitor and their entourages have taken up residence in the palace halls.
 In the grazioso section they taunt her with sing-song questions which she eventually asks herself.
 By the last page, it is unclear whether the frank advice is coming from without or within.

 Epithalamium, a nuptial song, is a respite, a glance back to a better time.
 The perpetuum mobile relaxes into a gentler pace as the weaving continues.
 The wanderer is still present though as the tonality shifts from key to key and the reverie eventually evaporates.
-Not too slow.

-Reality brutally reasserts itself in The Suitors, as the usurpers cast aspersions on Penelope's mental state and the accompaniment seethes underneath.
+Reality brutally reasserts itself in The Suitors, as the usurpers cast aspersions on Penelope’s mental state and the accompaniment seethes underneath.
 A propulsive but steady tempo will keep singer and pianist together, especially when the two fall out of sync in mm.
-27-30, 53-56.
+27-30.

 Finally, in Odyssey, Penelope invites us into the world she’s created and speaks unguardedly of her inner life.
 The piano, marked luminous, provides an ecstatic atmosphere for her revelations.
 The marking con pedale should be taken advisedly so as not to accumulate too much sound and obscure the rhythmic underpinning.
 This song is the apotheosis of her spinning thoughts.
 As she sings of her fantastical journey, wisps of previous songs fly by as the pace gradually relents, and the original twelve-note wandering motive reminds us of the emotional distance that’s been travelled.